International Polytechnic High School: History

-The original concept was described in the following manner: "The model is project-based and experiential in nature.
+The original concept was stated in the following manner: "The model is project-based and experiential in nature.
 It is essentially student-centered and driven, and incorporates new technologies, as well as a new understanding of the kind of journey students and educators will take through a dynamic, global, 21st century landscape.
 The basic components consists of progressive educational principles, global perspectives and analysis, and interdisciplinary study."

 The school first accepted students in 1993, with a class of twelve freshmen, and graduated its first class of approximately 20 students in 1997, with a full graduating class in 1998.
 Originally, the campus was located in portables adjacent to the buildings of the College of Arts on the Cal Poly campus.
-These portables were later moved to the edge of the Cal Poly campus in Parking Lot K. A new $20 million, state-of-the art, high school facility opened in the fall of 2012 at the cross street of University Drive and Temple Avenue on the campus of Cal Poly.
+These portables were later moved to the edge of the Cal Poly campus in Parking Lot K. A new $20 million state-of-the art high school facility opened in the fall of 2012, at the cross street of University Drive and Temple Avenue on the campus of Cal Poly.